What Candidates Hate: 10 Important Ideas to Keep in Mind

 1. Perceived Lack of Personalization:

 Automated responses, while efficient, may lack the personal touch that candidates seek.
-A generic acknowledgment of an application or interview can make candidates feel like just another number, diminishing the perceived value of their individual efforts.
+A generic acknowledgment of an application or interview can make candidates feel like just another number, diminishing the perceived value of their efforts.

 2. Negative Candidate Experience: